FelixFonteneau/katacoda-scenarios/clojure-aws-api/step3.md

 ## Clojure

-The aim of this tutorial is to propose an alternative to the aws-cli.
+This tutorial aims is to propose an alternative to the aws-cli.

 You can now create a client and check your info.
 Let's update our main function: